Made for Groomers by Groomers-

 We recommend removing the force dryer nozzle when drying the head, ears, and face to keep the drying experience pleasant for the pet.

-Happy Hoodie was made to calm dogs while force drying, however; it can also help pets relax under other circumstances that they may find stressful.
+Happy Hoodie was created to calm dogs while force drying; however, it can also help pets relax under other circumstances that they may find stressful.
 For a nervous or difficult dog, Happy Hoodie's calming effect can make a groomer's job so much easier and the pet's experience much more pleasant.
 Use it on dogs that are touchy on their feet (pads, nails, just touching their precious paws), clipper work, brushing/dematting, nervous just because they are there, you get the idea, right?